 There is an expectation that graduates of a four-year Bachelor of Education degree program will be eligible for certification and membership in the professional organization.
-An institution must inform students that Alberta Teaching Certificates are issued by the Minister responsible for K-12 Education and the Registrar, Teacher Development and Certification.
+An institution must inform students that Alberta teaching certificates are issued by the Minister responsible for K 12 Education and the Registrar, Teaching and Leadership Excellence.
 Students should be made aware that the Registrar may not issue a teaching certificate to persons who have been convicted of an indictable offence under the Criminal Code or who the Registrar has reason to believe should not be issued a certificate.

 An institution should specify any professional standards that students in this program are expected to follow, including any applicable institutional codes of student conduct.
-As well, students should be made aware of the professional standards of the Alberta Teachers' Association Code of Professional Conduct.
+As well, students should be made aware of the conduct requirements of the Alberta Teachers' Association Code of Professional Conduct and the 'Professional Conduct Requirements for Teachers', found in the Schedule at the end of the Practice Review of Teachers and Teacher Leaders Regulation.

 An institution should provide evidence of all policies that will guide the management of this particular professional program, including any requirements for a criminal record check and speech/language competency, policies and practices related to field and practicum placements, credit transfer, transfer from one area of study to another (elementary to secondary; secondary to elementary), how inactive student programs will be treated, visiting students, etc.